Elements with Enid: Color

 Students studied Enid’s use of color harmony in screenprints, woods, fabrics, finishes and jewels in order to learn color theory.
 By analyzing color in one bag or across many, they could better understand how Enid used color to achieve specific effects, sometimes clearly related to her subject (e.g. blue-green pavans and fish, gold-encrusted money trees), sometimes more obscure aesthetic choice (totes in bone linen, warm woven leather, striking red suede).

-Closer view of designs by students (above) and Enid, using warm colors in polychromatic, complementary and analogous schemes.
+Closer view of designs by students (above) and Enid.

-Enid’s 1969 “flutterbye” tote catches our attention with vibrant warm tones in an analogous color scheme.
-Her later 1971 box bag of the same name uses a tetradic one, with complementary colors that are evenly spaced on the color wheel.
+Enid’s 1969 “flutterbye” tote in a vibrant warm analogous scheme.
+Her later 1971 box bag of the same name uses sets of complementary colors.

 A lovely lesson in color theory.